csteph9/saas95/README.md

 # Start with an example

-Check out the example folder [here](https://github.com/csteph9/saas95/tree/main/example) for a test file you can test with and some UI screenshots.
+See [saas95/example](https://github.com/csteph9/saas95/tree/main/example) for a test file you can test with and some UI screenshots.